-Pyroxidine deficiencies in chicks is manifested with “fits”.
-Fits include running around aimlessly, flapping their wings which then is accompanied by falling down and jerking motions.
+Pyroxidine deficiencies in chicks manifests with “fits”.
+For example, fits include running around aimlessly, flapping their wings which then is accompanied by falling down and jerking motions.
 Protein metabolism, reproductive issues, decreased egg production and partial molts are also signs of pyroxidine deficiency in older chickens.

 Natural Sources: sunflower seeds, bananas, spinach, bell peppers, peas